cran/ppdiag/README.md

 <img src="man/figures/README-fit_hp-1.png" width="75%" />

-    #> Raw residual: 2.249111e-05
+    #> Raw residual: -0.002513104
-    #> Pearson residual: -0.2604292
+    #> Pearson residual: 0.2040545
     #>
     #>  One-sample Kolmogorov-Smirnov test
     #>
     #> data:  r
-    #> D = 0.05335, p-value = 0.9888
+    #> D = 0.075428, p-value = 0.846
     #> alternative hypothesis: two-sided

-## MMHP Example
+## Markov Modulated Hawkes Process Example

-This is particularly useful for more complex point processes, such as the Markov Modulated Hawkes Process.
+This is particularly useful for more complex point processes, such as the Markov Modulated Hawkes Process (MMHP).
 We can simulate events from this model and examine the fit of simpler point processes to this data.

 ``` r
 Q <- matrix(c(-0.2, 0.2, 0.1, -0.1), ncol = 2, byrow = TRUE)